 - Explore the ship from bow to stern, deck by deck

-The ship also equips you with 2 on board phones per room so you can give one to your kids and be able to get a hold of them when you need to.
+The ship also equips you with 2 on board phones per Disney cruise stateroom so you can give one to your kids and be able to get a hold of them when you need to.
 Also don’t wait till the last day to pay for tips and gratuities.
 You can pre-pay ahead of time or pay on the 2nd or third night on the ship so you aren’t waiting in line.
 I also wanted to mention that Disney is awesome for those who have special dietary needs or food allergies.
 You can actually talk to the chef and they will personally make you a meal to suite your needs.

 Staying at Walt Disney World: